inkyblackness/ss-specs/archives/levelObjects.md

 Objects can extend over several tiles.
 In this case, the last field in this entry points to the next reference entry.

-> The chunk contains 1600 cross reference entries per level.
-Unused entries appear to simply refer to the next entry and have the remaining fiels 0 otherwise.
+> Unused entries appear to simply refer to the next entry and have the remaining fiels 0 otherwise.

 ### Class Specific Information